danij/Forum/doc/Architecture&Details.md

 The responsibility of handling secure connections is also delegated to the reverse proxy server, thus avoiding reinventing the wheel in such delicate areas.

-HTTP-related security features, like the ones recommended by [OWASP](https://www.owasp.org/index.php/Main_Page) will be implemented after building the authentication pipeline.

 The persistence mechanism allows using different folders for reading and writing.
 This enables:
 * Granting read-only access to the source folder;
 * Granting write-only access to the destination folder.